svendahlstrand/plugin-reply-by-email/README.md

 * 🛠 Customizable via plug-in settings.
 * ✍️ Change the link text to whatever you want.
 Go bananas!
 Use emojis!
-* ⛳️ Flexible placement in your theme using Hugo a partial.
+* ⛳️ Flexible placement in your theme using a Hugo partial.
 * 💌 Subject line is automatically set to the blog post title (or post excerpt, if no title is present).
 * 🏷 Optionally prefix the subject line with *Reply to* or whatever you want.
 * 🎁 Customize the look and feel using CSS.
 * 📟 Use the debug console for help with troubleshooting.

-## Get started with the alpha
+## Get started

 Hey, fellow microblogger! 👋

-This Micro.blog plug-in is still in alpha.
+This Micro.blog plug-in is still in beta.
 But it's a working plug-in that you can manually install and play around with.
 The installation will be a lot easier in the future.
 So bear with me for now.

 To get updates on this project, [follow @sod on Micro.blog](https://micro.blog/sod).